-The well-known optical cross section theorem\,\cite{born2013principles} shows the following representation of the extinction rate:
+Moreover, the well--known optical cross section theorem \cite{born2013principles} shows the following representation of the extinction rate:

-With these preparations, we can now give the upper bounds of the cross sections. \begin{theorem} Suppose that $\tau$ satisfies the condition \eqref{asp:tauexpd}.
-When the incident frequency $\ww$ is near the resonance $\ww_0$, the principal parts of the leading-order terms of the averages over the orientations of the scattering and extinction cross sections of a randomly oriented nanoparticle are given by
+With these preparations, we now give the estimates of the averaged cross sections. \begin{theorem} \mb{Under the conditions \eqref{1}, \eqref{2} and \eqref{3}, for $\ww \in U$ with $\ww > 0$ and $\d = o(|\ww - \ww_0|^{1/2})$,} the averages over the orientations of the scattering and extinction cross sections of a randomly oriented nanoparticle can be estimated by